LandisGames/impulse-skeleton/README.md

 # impulse-skeleton
-Skeleton for the impulse framework.
+A skeleton schema for the impulse framework